 From personal visits with knowledgeable coastal managers, scientists, educators, businesses and organizations, to broadly circulated surveys and public forums, UGA Marine Extension and Georgia Sea Grant gather opinions from as many stakeholders as possible.

-We then convene a two-and-a-half-day workshop, facilitated by NOAA’s Coastal Services Center, to further capture coastal Georgia’s social, economic and environmental needs and pair them with the expertise and experience of our staff.
+We then convene a two-and-a-half-day workshop, facilitated by NOAA’s Office for Coastal Management, to further capture coastal Georgia’s social, economic and environmental needs and pair them with the expertise and experience of our staff.
 Throughout this process, our advisory board provides valuable insight and feedback on their vision for our programs.

 Healthy Coastal Ecosystems

 - Ecosystems and the services they provide are preserved and/or improved by sustaining the biodiversity and abundance of living resources in order to support communities and economies.

 - Land, water, and living resources are managed by applying sound science, tools and services to sustain ecosystems.

 Restored function of degraded ecosystems

 - Ecosystems and their habitats are protected, enhanced or restored to support communities and economies.